sagemathinc/cocalc/notes/final_push.md

 - (1:00?) [ ] deploy: upgrade db on cloud.sagemath.org
 - (1:00?) [ ] deploy: run code that backs up all projects to DB
 - (1:00?) [ ] deploy: copy database over to new machines
-- (0:30?) [ ] deploy: make sure 4 machines have kernel opts that Keith reported are needed now for reboot to work
 - (1:00?) [ ] deploy: setup full-size lvm for the 4 machines (all identical)
 - (1:00?) [ ] deploy: setup password auth and security for cassandra on machines, as added level of protection.